jasonthorne/Data-Representation-and-Querying-Project/README.md

 ##Using the Dataset##

 This API will return information in JSON format.
-This is done through using the HTTP Request methods 'GET' and 'POST', and the required URL as outlined in the examples below:
+This is done through using the HTTP Request methods, and the required URL as outlined in the examples below:

 **Searching for Station by name**